gpii-ops/gpii-infra/shared/charts/gpii-flushtokens/README.md

 $ helm install --name my-release path_to_chart/gpii-flushtokens
 ```

-The command deploys gpii-dataloader on the Kubernetes cluster in the default configuration.
+The command deploys gpii-flushtokens on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`